 Some say it has a fishy undercurrent to the scent.

 This 24-hour cream contains SPF 15.
-Formula is silky and smooths out lines and leaves skin looking dewy.
+Formula is silky and smooths out lines, leaving skin looking dewy.
 Works great on dry skin.
 Made by a popular brand in premium beauty products.

 Some find the fragrance too heavy.
 Pricey.